steestee25/word2vec/README.md

-# Word2Vec from Scratch
+# Word2Vec

 A pure NumPy implementation of Word2Vec using the **Skip-gram** model with **Negative Sampling (SGNS)**, trained on a custom text corpus.

 ## Overview

-This project trains word embeddings from scratch — no deep learning frameworks.
+This project trains word embeddings from scratch - no deep learning frameworks.
 Given a corpus of text, the model learns dense vector representations of words such that semantically similar words end up close together in the embedding space.

 ## How It Works

 The model uses the **Skip-gram objective**: for each center word in a sentence, predict its surrounding context words within a sliding window.
-Training uses **Negative Sampling** to make this efficient — rather than normalizing over the full vocabulary at each step, the model contrasts each positive (center, context) pair against a small number of randomly sampled "negative" words.
+Training uses **Negative Sampling** to make this efficient - rather than normalizing over the full vocabulary at each step, the model contrasts each positive (center, context) pair against a small number of randomly sampled "negative" words.

 ### Architecture

-- **Input embeddings** `W_in` — one vector per vocabulary word (the learned representations)
+- **Input embeddings** `W_in` - one vector per vocabulary word (the learned representations)
-- **Output embeddings** `W_out` — a second matrix used only during training
+- **Output embeddings** `W_out` - a second matrix used only during training
 - Both matrices are initialized with small random values and updated via gradient descent

 ### Loss Function